noobiept-other/createjs_ts_definitions/readme.md

     etc

 Some issues
 ===========

 - not sure about how to inherit from a createjs class (right now, I'm having a interface extend the class -- see the BitmapAnimation example)
 - properties that can have different types
 - methods that return different types
-- it doesn't seem to recognize the Image type